PoisotLab/ms_network_prediction/manuscript.md

 this analysis is meant to serve as an *example only*, and should in practice be fined-tuned according to the state of the art [*e.g.* @Goodfellow2016DeeLea].

-![What does it actually mean to predict a species interaction network?
-An overgeneralized version of the problem of taking incomplete sampled networks and producing a metaweb with prediction about how species that have not been observed co-occuring will interact.](./figures/network_prediction_problem.png)

 We used data from @Hadfield2014TalTwo, describing 51 host-parasite networks, where not all species pairs co-occur across sites.
 This implies that there are "negative associations" that might be biologically feasible but not observed because the two species have not been observed in co-occurrence.
 As this dataset